-As underscored by Alarcon (2006), at the end of the 1980s, the Mexican government paid the price not having a policy towards its expatriates for the two decades.
-Indeed, the 1988 Presidential election saw the controversial victory of Salinas de Gortari, the candidate of the party (PRI).
-This moment was decisive in two respect.
-First, Mexican emigrants had proved supportive of Cuauhtémoc Cárdenas, the candidate of the left-wing Partido de la Revolución Democrática (PRD) who had been campaigning among Mexicans abroad despite the impossibility from abroad.
+As underscored by Alarcon (2006), at the end of the 1980s, the Mexican government paid the price for not having a policy towards its expatriates for the previous two decades.
+Indeed, the 1988 Presidential election saw the controversial victory of Salinas de Gortari, the candidate of the state party (PRI).
+This moment was decisive in two respects.
+First, Mexican emigrants had proved supportive of Cuauhtémoc Cárdenas, the candidate of the left-wing Partido de la Revolución Democrática (PRD) who had been campaigning among Mexicans abroad despite the impossibility of voting from abroad.
 Suspicions of fraud outraged citizens abroad, whose demonstrations embarrassed Mexican authorities.
 Second, because he made NAFTA a priority of his mandate, Salinas was hoping that Mexican Americans and their associations would pressure the U.S. Congress in Mexico’s favor (which eventually did not happen) (see Leiken 2000; de la Garza and Desipio 1998).

 These two elements made the Mexican government realize it needed to do more to reach out to its citizens abroad.
 Two main programs started during Salinas’s presidency.
-The first one is the Paisano program created in 1989 to make the journey safer for migrants coming back to visit relatives.
-To this end, stronger controls were put in place at major transit points to gradually decrease extortions and bad treatment civil servants migrants. his was a way to show that were taking concrete measure to address a pressing need of Mexicans abroad and to improve their image.
+The first one is the ‘Paisano’ program created in 1989 to make the journey safer for migrants coming back to visit relatives.
+To this end, stronger controls were put in place at major transit points to gradually decrease extortions and bad treatment by civil servants of migrants.
+This was a way for the authorities to show that they were taking concrete measure to address a pressing need of Mexicans abroad and to improve their image.
 The creation of the Program for Mexican Communities Abroad (PCME) set up within the Ministry of Foreign Affairs by Presidential Decree in 1990 was even more explicit in this regard.
-From its inception, the program had three major goals: strengthening relations between Mexican citizens on both sides of the border in areas such as business, education or even culture; improving the image of Mexican-Americans in Mexico; and improving the image of Mexico among Mexicans in the United States (González Gutíerrez 1993).
+From its inception, the program had three major goals: strengthening relations between Mexican citizens on both sides of the border in areas such as business, education or even culture; improving the image of Mexican Americans in Mexico; and improving the image of Mexico among Mexicans in the United States (González Gutíerrez 1993).

-For González Gutíerrez (1993) — a migration scholar who later became the director of the Institute of Mexicans Abroad — the program has been very successful in reaching out to the Mexican American establishment: Latin organizations started to cooperate with the public and Mexican private agencies and business agreements were signed.
-As underscored by Alarcón (2006), the PCME also encouraged Mexican associations in the US to form coalitions on the state level to facilitate communication with Mexican civil servants on the local, regional or ederal levels.
+For González Gutíerrez (1993) — a migration scholar who later became the director of the Institute of Mexicans Abroad — the program has been very successful in reaching out to the Mexican American establishment: Latino organizations started to cooperate with the public and Mexican private agencies and business agreements were signed.
+As underscored by Alarcón (2006), the PCME also encouraged Mexican associations in the US to form coalitions on the state level to facilitate communication with Mexican civil servants on the local, regional or federal levels.

-In addition to these achievements, the PCME led to the promotion of the 2 for 1 program in 1992 which encouraged migrant associations, also known as hometown associations, to develop projects for the benefit of their home communities (Figueroa-Aramoni 1999; Goldring 2002).
+In addition to these achievements, the PCME led to the promotion of the ‘2 for 1 program’ in 1992 which encouraged migrant associations, also known as hometown associations, to develop projects for the benefit of their home communities (Figueroa-Aramoni 1999; Goldring 2002).
 The matching fund program was originally created to permit Zacatecan migrant associations in California to invest in development projects (such as roads, wells, and schools) in their home communities (García Zamora 2005).
 It provided that regional authorities would match every migrant’s dollar invested.
-For scholars such as Gonzalez Gutiérrez (2006) or Delano (2009), there is little doubt that this program (which was subsequently supported by the ederal government and extended to other regions) contributed to empower communities abroad by recognizing migrants as valid interlocutors in their home communities.
+For scholars such as Gonzalez Gutiérrez (2006) or Delano (2009), there is little doubt that this program (which was subsequently supported by the federal government and extended to other regions) contributed to empowering communities abroad by recognizing migrants as valid interlocutors in their home communities.